Research & Clinical Opportunities

 GI Research Lab

-Our state-of-the-art GI Research Lab, located on the campus of duPont Hospital for Children support fellow research activities.
+Our state-of-the-art GI Research Lab, located on the campus of Nemours Children’s Hospital, Delaware support fellow research activities.
 This one of kind program provides a designated research team to assist fellow research activities.
 The team works with fellows and their clinical mentors to support their research projects including bench work, funding core lab service, initial study designing, data analyzing and methods writing for publication.

 - Evaluation of PH Interferference and Accuracy of Pancreatic Enzyme Activity by Direct Pancreatic Function Testing.
 Jonathan Beri, Heidi Hagerott, Zhaoping He, Zarela Molle-Rios.